 Living and learning together builds a great foundation for the Honors community, so we require all first-years to live in Louis L. Redding Hall together (unless commuting from home).
-Munson Fellows, upper division peer mentors, live in the building with you and help build community and guide you through that first year.
+Munson Fellows, upper division peer mentors, live in the building with them and help build community and guide them through that first year.
 To learn more about Louis L. Redding, who the building is named for, click here.

 Upper Division Honors

 Students can continue their Honors experience whether they live on campus or in the Newark area.
 Sophomores, juniors, and seniors will have the opportunity to attend events throughout the year either on campus or within the surrounding area.
 Whether it’s having ice cream on the porch at Honors, attending an Honors alumni event, or connecting with faculty for coffee on Main Street there’s always something to do in Honors.

 L-R, Row 1: Alasqa Farley, Abby Fowler, Alex King, Ally Farrell, Cassidy Driscoll.